 Not surprisingly the majority of former East Germans had other ideas, and they have not unilaterally adapted to this "new" day.

-As in other Eastern European countries, a majority of parents in the eastern part of the country continue to celebrate Children’s Day on June 1 as they always have, including with communal 'Children's Day' celebrations.
+Together with other Eastern European countries, a majority of parents in eastern Germany continue to mark Children’s Day on June 1 as they always have; including with communal "Children's Day" celebrations.

-So Germany's 'Children's Days' continue to be celebrated separately.
+So Germany's "Children's Days" continue to be celebrated separately.

-Although the once divided city of Berlin, for many years a small island in the middle of East Germany, deals with the situation diplomatically and makes a holiday of both days.
+Although the once divided city of Berlin, for years a small island in the middle of East Germany, deals with the situation diplomatically and makes a holiday of both days.

-And there is a movement, Mehr Zeit fuer Kinder, More Time for Children, which believes as there are two traditional days in place then the whole of Germany should celebrate both of them.
+And there is a movement, "Mehr Zeit fuer Kinder", More Time for Children, which believes as there are two traditional days in place then the whole of Germany should celebrate both of them.

-Around the world there are many days dedicated to children, when young people, their lives and futures, are officially recognized, and events are held to provide them with help and support in some way.
-Increasing their chances in life.
-There remains no recognized universal "Children's Day" though, and in Germany, for the moment at least, June 1st continues to be celebrated as International Children's Day in one part of the country and arrives later in the year everywhere else.
+Around the world there are many days dedicated to children.
+Days when young people, their lives and futures, are officially recognized, and events held to provide them with help and support in some way, so increasing their chances in life.
+There remains no recognized universal "Children's Day" though, and in Germany, for the moment at least, June 1 continues to be celebrated as "International Children's Day" in one part of the country but arrives later in the year in the rest.